Skip to content

 What Is the Normal Sperm Count Range?

-Sperm Count Level Sperm/mL (per WHO) Fertility Implications
+Sperm Count Level Sperm/mL Fertility Implication

-Mild oligozoospermia 10–15 million Reduced, but possible fertility
+Mild oligozoospermia 10–15 million Somewhat reduced fertility

-Moderate oligozoospermia 5–10 million Significantly reduced chance of conception
+Moderate oligozoospermia 5–10 million Markedly reduced fertility

 What Causes Low Sperm Count?